A Connecticut Resale Certificate is a state document that allows businesses to buy goods and services for resale without paying sales tax.

 – Verify the purchaser’s sales tax permit is valid and active by visiting the Connecticut Secretary of State’s website and entering the Business ID and Certificate Number.

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
-For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller may want to investigate further.
+For example, if the buyer’s business is a car dealership but wants to purchase office supplies tax-free, the seller may wish to investigate further.

 – Keep a file of resale certificates.